Understanding Cervical Spondylosis and Neck Arthritis

 Getting older is the most common risk factor for neck arthritis.
 Others include genetics, an occupation that requires repetitive neck movement or reaching overhead, smoking, having depression or anxiety, and experiencing a previous neck injury.

 While cervical spondylosis is very common in middle age and beyond, most people do not experience any symptoms.
 Those who do have issues often feel pain and stiffness along with headaches and/or a grinding or popping sensation when turning the neck.
-Other problems may include numbness or weakness in the fingers, hands, and arms, loss of balance or weakness in the legs or hands, and/or neck and shoulder muscle spasms.
+Other problems can include numbness or weakness in the fingers, hands, and arms.
+You may also experience loss of balance, leg weakness, or muscle spasms in the neck and shoulders.

 Treatment